bor0/gidti/manuscript/chapter2.md

 X> ### Exercise 16
 X>
-X> Prove proofs 1 and 2 above using both truth tables and three-column proofs techniques.
+X> Prove the formal proofs 1 and 2 from the examples above using both truth tables and three-column proofs techniques.

 X> ### Exercise 17
 X>